YosysHQ-GmbH/blog_yosyshq/content/post/2025/03-tamara-tmr-yosys.md

 one of the very few computer engineering focused research groups in Australia.

 I'm planning to continue my work on domain-specific EDA, but focus more heavily on Yosys' sister project, [OpenROAD](https://github.com/The-OpenROAD-Project/OpenROAD), an RTL-GDS tool for ASICs.
+In the case of radiation-hardening, performing this mitigation lower-down in the stack (i.e. during physical design/PnR) has the advantage of being able to more accurately consider the physical effects of radiation on the circuit.
+This type of information can be approximated, but is hard to accurately predict, at a synthesis pre-PnR level.

 There are many fields that don't suit typical, commercial EDA flows that focus on power, performance and area (PPA) exclusively, from radiation-hardened designs to high-security processors.
 Proprietary tools barricade